Interested in Joining Work Scholars?

 • Students may apply for internship to receive credit for work

-• Volunteer service is required of all Work Scholars
+• Volunteer service and Professional Development training is required of all Work Scholars

-• Students submit an application and resume to the program office
+• Students submit an application and resume to the LC Work Scholars Office

-• Eligible students interview with LC Work Scholars program office
+• Eligible students interview with the LC Work Scholars Panel

 • Students apply for positions based on major and career interest

-• Read openings for a list of current worksites
+• Students review openings for a list of current worksites

-• Work site supervisors conduct interviews and make final hiring decision
+• Work Site supervisors conduct interviews and make final hiring decisions